 By default, we only include first name and email address on your subscribers’ profiles, but it’s easy to create additional subscriber fields.
 (And yes, they can be added to your forms and landing pages.)

-At ConvertKit, we refer to these as Custom Fields, and they can be used to store other types of information about your Subscribers (such as their last name, phone number, favourite color, and so on).
+At ConvertKit, we refer to these as custom fields, and they can be used to store other types of information about your subscribers (such as their last name, phone number, favorite color, and so on).

-Here’s how to create Custom Fields for your ConvertKit Subscribers, step-by-step!
+Here’s how to create custom fields for your subscribers, step-by-step!